barbagroup/snake-repro/story1.md

 ##Story 1: Meshing and boundary conditions can ruin everything

-Generating good discretization meshes is probably the most vexing chore of computational fluid dynamics.
+Generating good meshes for discretization  is probably the most vexing chore of computational fluid dynamics.
 And stipulating boundary conditions on the edge of a discretization mesh takes some nerve, too.
 Our first attempts at a full replication study of the 2D snake aerodynamics with IcoFOAM, the incompressible laminar Navier-Stokes solver of OpenFOAM, showed us just how vexing and unnerving this can be.